Tanzania: Media Urged to Intensify Fight Against Covid-19

 MEDIA practitioners have been urged to continue educating the public on the importance of Covid -19 vaccine as key stakeholders in communicating information to the society.

-The call was made in Dar es Salaam on Tuesday by Tanzania Editors Forum (TEF) Chairman, Mr Deodatus Balile during a meeting between reporters and editors organized by TEF and the United Nations Educational, Scientific and Cultural Organization (UNESCO) with the aim of deliberating various issues related to COVID-19 vaccine.
+The call was made in Dar es Salaam yesterday by Tanzania Editors Forum (TEF) Chairman, Mr Deodatus Balile during a meeting between reporters and editors organized by TEF and the United Nations Educational, Scientific and Cultural Organization (UNESCO) with the aim of deliberating various issues related to COVID-19 vaccine.

 Mr Balile said that journalists should take the issue of COVID 19 vaccine seriously by making sure that they get vaccinated due to the nature of their work, which include different various people.